speeddraw2/newnew/README.md

 ## Available Scripts
-To install the project in your local system you need to go to console and type "npm i git-clone https://github.com/speeddraw2/newnew.git " to insta the dependencies type "npm i"
+To install the project in your local system you need to go to console and type "npm i git-clone https://github.com/speeddraw2/newnew.git " to install the dependencies type "npm i"

 In the project directory, you can run: